 Summary

-The X3 has received positive reviews from the UK motoring media, ranging from good to outstanding.
-It has received particular praise for its driving dynamics and high-quality interior.
-The main criticisms have been directed at the relatively poor standard equipment list, with many features only available as expensive options.
+The X3 received positive reviews from the UK motoring media, ranging from good to outstanding.
+It received particular praise for its driving dynamics and high-quality interior.
+The main criticisms were directed at the relatively poor standard equipment list, with many features only available as expensive options.

 An electric version of the BMW X3, called the iX3, joined the range in the UK in Summer 2021.
 We have a separate page for that car here.
 A facelifted X3 range arrived in the UK in the Autumn of 2021, which features lightly revised styling and more standard equipment.